sage-code82/asteroids/README.md

 ## Current State of the Game 05.12

 ITS WORKING!
-For now just a quick game but the building blocks for me to add to it as the year goes on
+For now just a quick game but the building blocks for me to add to it as the year goes on.
+If you do play this game then please do let me know any bugs you encounter

 ## Stretch Goals